eldimious/js-notes/async-functions/chapter1.md

 ## await operator

-The await keyword is used to handle Promises inside the async function.
+The `await` keyword is used to handle Promises inside the async function.
 So, handling **results and errors** of asynchronous computations takes place via `await`.
-The operator await (which is only allowed inside async functions) waits for its operand, a Promise, to be settled: It ‘pauses’ the function until fetchUsers is done, and returns the result.
-The operator await (which is only allowed inside async functions) waits for its operand, a Promise, to be settled (‘pauses’ the function until asyncFunc is fulfilled/rejected, and returns the result/error):
+The operator await (which is only allowed inside async functions) **waits** for its operand, a Promise, to be settled.
+It "pauses" the function until asyncFunc is done(fulfilled/rejected), and returns the result(result/error):

  - If the Promise is fulfilled, the result of await is the fulfillment value.